cy-xu/understanding-cnn-explainer/README.md

 Chengyuan (tweak branch): still learning JS, [taking notes](./notes/JavaScript_notes.md), looking into D3.js (used in this project for data visualization).

+### Week 5 (Oct 23-27)
+Navya (merged to main): Documented the java script files for CNN explainer and listed the implementation details in Document.md in src/utils folder.
+Started learning Tensorflow.js and D3 for visualization to work on our own model.

+Chegyuan : Worked on simple tensorflow.js models and trying to implement different models using this.

 # CNN Explainer

 An interactive visualization system designed to help non-experts learn about Convolutional Neural Networks (CNNs)